Rose Bruford College has opted into the TEF and received a Gold award.

 - Year 1

 Widening Access and Contextual Admissions: Rose Bruford College is committed to widening access.
 We encourage applications from all students with the potential to succeed, regardless of your background, and ensure that no groups are disadvantaged during the application process.
 We welcome students from all educational backgrounds.
 For instance, we look at your age, whether you declare a disability, whether you have spent time in care, the area in which you live and, if appropriate, the relative performance of the school you attend.
 We offer places based upon your future potential.
-We may offer you a place based on lower UCAS points than shown here, or an offer that is not linked to UCAS points, if we have evidence of your potential from your application or audition.
+We may offer you a place based on lower UCAS points than shown here, or an offer that is not linked to UCAS points, if we have evidence of your potential from your application or interview.

 Additional entry requirements